serenevoid/serenevoid.github.io/src/content/blog/my-note-taking-plugin.md

 You can also use this to create [zettlecasten](https://youtu.be/yqKspwjXu18) notes.

 All it does is have keybindings to open an index note file and then link other files from inside this index note.
-This is basically how a Zettlecasten system works.
+This is basically how a Zettlekasten system works.
 There is an journal entry feature along with note taking.
 You can open today's diary entry and write down things you did.
 And there is a keybind to generate the diary index which links all the diary entries to a diary index file.
 This diary index is